Bad conscience and guilt: Gaining understanding and treatment

 Preferably pulled up by the root.

-Once such a feeling has first entered the psyche, it can become a driving force for a variety of symptoms, including anxiety and depression.
+If such an idea has once taken root in the psyche, it can act as a driving force for a number of symptoms, such as anxiety and depression.

-Thus, chronic feelings of guilt in everyday life can begin not only in the maelstrom of the times but also in disturbed internalized relational experiences from childhood.
+Thus, chronic bad conscience in everyday life can originate not only in the maelstrom of the zeitgeist, but also in disturbed internalized relationship experiences from childhood.

 This does not necessarily have to mean great traumas; often the driving force is a more subtle, emotional tension.

-The child who grows up with suffering around them develops basic feelings of guilt for their own inability to help.
+The child who grows up with suffering around him develops fundamental guilt for his own shortcomings in helping.

-The child who does not have their negative feelings towards others acknowledged will still feel cruel and guilty and continue to direct such feelings inward.
+The child who does not have negative feelings towards others confirmed will feel bad and guilty for still fostering such feelings within.

 Other times the induction of guilt can occur via various forms of conditional love, such as high expectations and demands.